blitzarx1/wisdom-fort/README.md

 ## Quotes

-Once the PoW solution is verified and the client's request rate is checked, the server responds with a random wisdom.
+Once the PoW solution is verified and the client's request rate is checked, the server responds with a random wisdom quote.

 ## Testing